weefbellington/screenplay/README.md

 **Animated scene transitions:**
 Screenplay selects animations to play based on the direction of navigation (forward/back) and the state of the scene (incoming/outgoing).
 Animations can be specified through XML or code.

-**Lightweight objects:**
-Unlike Activities, Fragments or Dialogs, each scene is a POJO (Plain Old Java Object).
-No factory methods required: just create `new Scene(...)`, pass it some arguments, and you're good to go.
-No need to serialize data into a `Bundle`, or write a `Parcelable` implementation.
-As a result, Screenplay is DI-friendly; [Dagger](https://github.com/square/dagger) is a fun partner.

 **Component-oriented architecture:**
 Each scene can have zero or more Components, which are notified of scene lifecycle events.
 Components provide a modular way of attaching behavior to a scene, encouraging code reuse and separation of concerns.

 **Separation of display and presentation:**
 You don't need to extend any custom `View` subclasses in a Screenplay application.
-Using Components, Screenplay makes it easy to separate view presentation from display.
+Screenplay's powerful component-oriented architecture makes it easy to separate view presentation from display.

+**Plugin support:**
+Screenplay includes optional support for [Flow](https://github.com/square/flow) which is provided as a separate module.
+Flow provides an interface for managing the backstack, including pushing and popping new scenes from the stack, managing the history, etc.

 ###2.
 Sample Code